-R v U – Junior counsel in the ‘Stansted Afghan Hijacking’ case.
+R v U – Defended the only defendant who remains unconvicted in the ‘Stansted-Afghan Hijacking’ case.

 R v H – Successfully argued that the case should be stayed due to errors made by the prosecution during the investigation.
 The case involved an international drug conspiracy.
 The legal arguments took three months to advance.